FreeRTOS/FreeRTOS-Kernel/MISRA.md

 #### Rule 21.6

-MISRA C-2012 Rule 21.6: The Standard Library input/output functions shall not
+MISRA C-2012 Rule 21.6: The Standard Library input/output functions shall not be used.
-        be used.

 _Ref 21.6.1_
-- This rule warns about the use of standard library input/output functions as they might have implementation defined or undefined behavior.
-The function 'snprintf' is used for debugging only ( when configUSE_TRACE_FACILITY is set to 1 and configUSE_STATS_FORMATTING_FUNCTIONS is set to greater than 0 ) and is not part of the 'core' kernel code.
+ - The Standard Library function snprintf is used in vTaskListTasks and vTaskGetRunTimeStatistics APIs, both of which are utility functions only and are not considered part of core kernel implementation.

 ### MISRA configuration